I Swear: Critical reception

-A reviewer from Billboard described the song as an "memorable anthem ballad".
-An editor, Larry Flick, wrote, "Follow-up to the gold-selling "So Much in Love" once again spotlights this male quartet's seamless harmonies.
+American Billboard magazine named the song a "memorable anthem ballad".
+Billboard editor Larry Flick wrote, "Follow-up to the gold-selling 'So Much in Love' once again spotlights this male quartet's seamless harmonies.
 Producer David Foster supplies soft and pillowy synths, a caressing sax solo, and an overall splash of drama, which complements the unabashed romance of this hit-bound ballad.
 As teens enter prom season, expect this song to be the peak tune of the evening.
 Ahhh, young love ..."
 M.R.
-Martinez from Cash Box complimented it as a single "complete with shimmering vocals, swooning pop arrangements, and throttled (yet soulful) vocals".
+Martinez from Cash Box named it Pick of the Week, complimenting it as a single "complete with shimmering vocals, swooning pop arrangements, and throttled (yet soulful) vocals".
 Dave Sholin from the Gavin Report complimented the producer that "polishes it up just right for pop audiences who, like their country counterparts, will soak in the lyrics."
-He added, "Those contemplating matrimony will no doubt have this played while they're walking down the aisle, and those who've already tied the knot might want to renew their vows just so they can make "I Swear" part of the ceremony."
+He added, "Those contemplating matrimony will no doubt have this played while they're walking down the aisle, and those who've already tied the knot might want to renew their vows just so they can make 'I Swear' part of the ceremony."

 Chuck Campbell from Knoxville News Sentinel noted its "more modern (i.e. more syrupy)" take.
-In his weekly UK chart commentary, James Masterton wrote, "Labelled by many as this year's "End of the Road" you can see what all the hype is about.
+In his weekly UK chart commentary, James Masterton wrote, "Labelled by many as this year's 'End of the Road' you can see what all the hype is about.
 Four American teenagers singing in barber's shop harmonies makes for a gorgeous record.
 Whether it emulates its American success remains to be seen but Top 10 success is almost assured."
 Pan-European magazine Music & Media commented, "Since Whitney covered Dolly, Nashville is hip in the R&B milieu.
 Now the vocal harmony quartet halfway between Shai and Boyz II Men polishes John Michael Montgomery country number 1 hit."
-Alan Jones from Music Week declared it as a "pretty and powerful ballad", "[that] should be big".
+Alan Jones from Music Week gave it a score of four out of five, naming it a "pretty and powerful ballad", "[that] should be big".
+Pete Stanton from Smash Hits wrote, "'I Swear' was a peach: lovely sentiment which guaranteed you a slow dance down the disco."

 Music video

-A music video was produced to promote the single.
-It portrays the members of All-4-One hanging out on a rooftop singing interspersed with scenes with a young woman walking on the sidewalk below.
-They go down to walk and talk with her as they implore her not to leave.
+A music video was produced to promote the single, directed by German director Marcus Nispel and filmed in Los Angeles.
+Marc Reshovsky directed photography and Anouk Frankel produced it with supervising producer Ellison Miller.
+The video has a sepia tone and portrays the members of All-4-One hanging out on a rooftop singing interspersed with scenes with a young woman walking on the sidewalk below.
+They spots her from the rooftop and go down to talk and walk with the woman as they implore her not to leave.
 Ultimately, she says goodbye to each member before boarding a departing bus.
-The video was later published on YouTube in January 2014.
-It had generated over 57 million views as of September 20, 2021.
+The video was nominated for Best New Artist Clip of the Year in the category for Pop/AC at the 1994 Billboard Music Video Awards.
+"I Swear" was later made available on YouTube in 2020, having generated more than 19 million views as of May 2025.